-- If you experience headache, nausea or vomiting after the procedure, you'll receive appropriate medications.
+- If you experience headache, nausea or vomiting after the procedure, you'll receive medicines.

 - You'll be able to eat and drink after the procedure.

-The treatment effect of Gamma Knife radiosurgery occurs gradually, depending on the condition being treated:
+The treatment effect of Gamma Knife radiosurgery occurs slowly, depending on the condition being treated:

 - Benign tumors.
-Gamma Knife radiosurgery results in the failure of tumor cells to reproduce.
-The tumor may shrink over a period of 18 months to two years, but the main goal of Gamma Knife radiosurgery for benign tumors is to prevent any future tumor growth.
+Gamma Knife radiosurgery keeps tumor cells from reproducing.
+The tumor may shrink over a period of months to years.
+But the main goal of Gamma Knife radiosurgery for noncancerous tumors is to prevent any future tumor growth.

 - Malignant tumors.
-Cancerous (malignant) tumors may shrink more rapidly, often within a few months.
+Cancerous tumors may shrink quickly, often within a few months.

 - Arteriovenous malformations (AVMs).
-The radiation therapy causes the abnormal blood vessels of brain AVMs to thicken and close off.
+The radiation therapy causes the atypical blood vessels of brain AVMs to thicken and close off.
 This process may take two years or more.

-- Trigeminal neuralgia.
-Gamma Knife radiosurgery creates a lesion that blocks transmission of pain signals along the trigeminal nerve.
+Trigeminal neuralgia.
+Gamma Knife radiosurgery creates a wound that blocks pain signals from moving along the trigeminal nerve.
 Pain relief may take several months.

-You'll receive instruction on appropriate follow-up exams to monitor your progress.
+You'll have follow-up exams to monitor your progress.